 |Debug code at caret||Shift+F9 within |

 8. Analyze at run-time

 Some vulnerabilities and bugs can only be revealed during the program's execution: memory leaks, uninitialized accesses, concurrency issues, undefined behavior, and others.
 To help you catch run-time problems, CLion integrates Valgrind Memcheck and Google Sanitizers.
-Also, you can analyze your application performance using the built-in CPU Profiler.
+Also, you can analyze your application performance using the built-in CPU Profiler and measure code coverage.
 For these tools, CLion provides visualized output and handy features like the option to import/export analysis results.

 Settings for Valgrind, Sanitizers, and Profile are located under.

 Valgrind MemcheckValgrind Memcheck in CLion works on Linux, macOS, and Windows via WSL.
 You need to install Valgrind, point CLion to the binary, set up the analysis flags, and run the program using or .

 Google SanitizersGoogle Sanitizers are supported on Linux for certain versions of Clang and GCC.
 Take a look at our detailed guide on using Sanitizers in CLion.

 CLion’s profiler, available on Linux and macOS, collects performance data for both user and kernel code of your application.
 The profiler collects performance metrics and visualizes them in flame charts and statistic views.
 To run it, call or use the button in the navigation bar.

 Code Coverage integration in CLion is based on llvm-cov/gcov tools and is available for CMake applications and tests.
 Coverage results show the percentage of files per folder and lines per file covered during a launch.
 To get coverage measurements, set the necessary compiler flags and call or click .

 9. Add unit tests